Birmingham Distracted Driving Accident Attorney

 Farris, Riley & Pitt, LLP has secured many multi-million-dollar verdicts and settlements.
 Our team fights for those who have been hurt in Alabama, and we get results.

 Mr. Farris was born and raised in Lynn, earned his undergraduate degree from the University of North Alabama, and obtained his law degree from Birmingham School of Law.
 Mr. Riley is a native of Alexander City who received his business degree from the University of Alabama and juris doctor from the Cumberland School of Law at Samford University.

 Mr. Farris and Mr. Riley are members of the American Bar Association, Alabama Bar Association, and Birmingham Bar Association.
 They are also both admitted to the United States District Court for the Northern District of Alabama, United States District Court for the Middle District of Alabama, and United States District Court for the Southern District of Alabama as well as the Alabama Supreme Court.

-You should also know that Farris, Riley & Pitt, LLP represents clients on a contingency fee basis.
+You should also know that the Farris, Riley & Pitt, LLP personal injury firm represents clients on a contingency fee basis.
 This means that when you work with our firm, you pay nothing unless you receive a monetary award.

 Distracted Driving Accident Cases We Handle

 The most common kind of distraction responsible for an increasing number of car crashes nationwide relates to drivers attempting to use cell phones.
 Whether they are talking, text messaging, or performing other tasks on their devices, smartphones are a significant reason that many drivers take their eyes off the road and invariably cause collisions.

 Cell phones are not the only kinds of distractions that can lead to accidents though.
 Drivers could cause crashes because of countless other types of distractions, including but not limited to: